shenwei356/gtdb-taxdump/README.md

 Metagenomic tools like [Kraken2](https://github.com/DerrickWood/kraken2), [Centrifuge](https://github.com/DaehwanKimLab/centrifuge)
- and [KMCP](https://github.com/shenwei356/kmcp) support NCBI taxonomy in format of NCBI taxdump file.
+ and [KMCP](https://github.com/shenwei356/kmcp) support NCBI taxonomy in format of [NCBI taxdump files](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
 [GTDB](https://gtdb.ecogenomic.org/), a prokaryotic genomes catalogue, has its own taxonomy data.
-Though the genomes, derived from GenBank and RefSeq, can be mappped to NCBI taxonomy, there's an urgent need to create its own taxonomy taxdump files with ***stable and trackable*** TaxIds.
+Though the genomes, derived from GenBank and RefSeq, can be mappped to NCBI taxonomy TaxIds, there's an urgent need to create its own taxonomy taxdump files with ***stable and trackable*** TaxIds.

 A [TaxonKit](https://github.com/shenwei356/taxonkit) command, `taxonkit create-taxdump` is created